patreeceeo/sfmaps/README.txt

-A tribute to the city I've had the pleasure of visiting the last few days, the city by the bay.
+A tribute to the city by the bay.